 RingDNA generates leads with their free guide to Salesforce.

-- Whereas the ebook lead capture offer above presents a useful but gated informational tool in exchange for entering contact details, this strategy offers useful information first, then encourages users to visit a landing page if they like what they see.
+Blog posts filled with useful information are another good place to direct potential buyers to a lead capture form.
+Whereas the landing page pictured above does offer something useful in exchange for a contact details, placing the offer in a blog post offers useful information first, and then encourages readers to visit a landing page if they like what they see.

 An example of how an inline prompt might look, as illustrated by G2.